Google in quandary over how to uphold EU privacy ruling

 PUBLIC INTEREST TEST

-Privacy has been a hot topic in Europe since revelations last year about mass U.S. surveillance programmes involving EU citizens and some heads of state.
+Privacy has been a hot topic in Europe since revelations last year about mass U.S. surveillance programs involving EU citizens and some heads of state.

 Europe already has some of the most stringent data protection laws in the world, and the EU Commission has put forward a reform package to strengthen them even further.
 Member states have yet to agree to the proposals.